Why We Love Living in Mexico and Feel Safe Here

-Our Current Life
+Our Life in Mexico

 Bill and I live in La Penita de Jaltemba Nayarit.
 It is a small community an hour north of Puerto Vallarta.
 The town is predominantly populated by Mexicans and with a very large snowbird community that both fly and drive here annually.
 There are only a few of us expats that live here year round.
 Our day to day lives continue much as they have done for the last 5 years; we go to the market, restaurants, and bank as we have always done and we feel very safe.

 We differ from most locals and tourists in that we travel by road thousands of kilometers a year in Mexico.
 Most “gringos” and Mexicans do not.
 We would hate to stop traveling because we were too scared to do so.
 It has not reached that point, although I will say that we are significantly more careful than we have been in the last 20 years of traveling in Mexico.

 We are retired and make a small income from Mexican Road logs and advertising on our website www.ontheroadin.com.
 We would leave Mexico in a moment if we thought our lives were in danger, the risk was too great, or the stress was too taxing.
 We would hate to do this because we love our current life in Mexico; we love the people and culture.
 Our income is certainly not dependent on Mexico tourism and nothing ties us here except our love for the country and our community.

 Mexico is enchanting.
 It’s not the cost of living that continues to attract us; rather it’s the way of life.
 We enjoy the warm climate, friends, sand between our toes daily, golfing, fishing and outdoor activities.
 Our lives are significantly simpler than they were before we retired here seven years ago – less complicated.

 We find most Mexicans honest and hardworking.
 They have a love for family and a love of life.
 We count many as friends and trusted colleagues.
 There are bad apples and good apples in any barrel and for the most part they are good.